DiyorbekBoltayev/contact-package/README.md

 # contact-package

-Send message to email and save to database from `Contact us` page For install :
+Send message to email and save to database from `Contact us` page \n For install :
 `composer require diyorbekboltayev/contact`
-and
+and \n
 `php artisan vendor publish`